IssacLo/IssacLo/README.md

 ## Hello, I'm Issac Lo 👋

-I'm a front-end developer with a passion for web development.
+I'm a front-end developer with a passion for web development.<br>
-I'm currently working on a project and exploring new ways to become a full-stack developer.
+And I'm currently working on a project and exploring new ways to become a full-stack developer.

 <!-- ### About Me